-Whether you’re planning to shoot youtube videos for your channel that are share worthy? or learn to film for your own good?
+Whether you’re planning to shoot videos for starting a profitable YouTube Channel that are share worthy? or learn to film for your own good?

 Keep in mind that, a video is a very powerful medium that has a huge potential.

 You know what?